MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Use the following steps to verify whether the Azure Application Gateway and WLS admin console in each cluster work before moving to next step:

 1. Return to the **Deployment** page, then select **Outputs**.
 1. Copy the value of the property **appGatewayURL**.
-Append the string *weblogic/ready* and open that URL in a new browser tab.
+Append the string *weblogic/ready* and then open that URL in a new browser tab.
 You should see an empty page without any error message.
 If you don't, you must troubleshoot and resolve the issue before you continue.
 1. Copy and write down the value of the property **adminConsole**.
 Open it in a new browser tab.
 You should see the sign-in page of the **WebLogic Server Administration Console**.
 Sign in to the console with the user name and password for WebLogic administrator you wrote down before.
 If you aren't able to sign in, you must troubleshoot and resolve the issue before you continue.

 Use the following steps to write down the IP address of the Azure Application Gateway for each cluster.
 You use these values when you set up the Azure Traffic Manager later.

-1. Open the resource group where your cluster is deployed - for example, select **Overview** to switch back to the Overview pane of the deployment page, and then select **Go to resource group**.
+1. Open the resource group where your cluster is deployed - for example, select **Overview** to switch back to the Overview pane of the deployment page.
+Then, select **Go to resource group**.
 1. Find the resource `gwip` with the type **Public IP address**, then select it to open it.
 Look for the **IP address** field and write down its value.

 ## Set up an Azure Traffic Manager

 In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
 The primary endpoint points to the Azure Application Gateway in the primary WLS cluster, and the secondary endpoint points to the Azure Application Gateway in the secondary WLS cluster.

 Create an Azure Traffic Manager profile by following [Quickstart: Create a Traffic Manager profile using the Azure portal](/azure/traffic-manager/quickstart-create-traffic-manager-profile).
 You just need to execute some of sections: **Create a Traffic Manager profile**, **Add Traffic Manager endpoints**, and **Test Traffic Manager profile**.
-Use the following directions as you go through these sections, then return to this article after you create and configure the Azure Traffic Manager.
+Use the following steps as you go through these sections, then return to this article after you create and configure the Azure Traffic Manager.

-1. When you reach the section [Create a Traffic Manager profile](/azure/traffic-manager/quickstart-create-traffic-manager-profile#create-a-traffic-manager-profile):
+1. When you reach the section [Create a Traffic Manager profile](/azure/traffic-manager/quickstart-create-traffic-manager-profile#create-a-traffic-manager-profile), use the following steps:
    1. In step 2 **Create Traffic Manager profile**, use the following steps:
       1. Write down the unique Traffic Manager profile name for **Name** - for example, *tmprofile-ejb120623*.
       1. Write down the new resource group name for **Resource group** - for example, *myResourceGroupTM1*.

-1. When you reach the section [Add Traffic Manager endpoints](/azure/traffic-manager/quickstart-create-traffic-manager-profile#add-traffic-manager-endpoints):
+1. When you reach the section [Add Traffic Manager endpoints](/azure/traffic-manager/quickstart-create-traffic-manager-profile#add-traffic-manager-endpoints), use the following steps:
-   1. After you open the Traffic Manager profile in step 2, in the **Configuration** page:
+   1. After you open the Traffic Manager profile in step 2, in the **Configuration** page, use the following steps:
-      1. Enter *10* for **DNS time to live (TTL)**.
+      1. For **DNS time to live (TTL)**, enter *10*.
-      1. Under **Endpoint monitor settings**, enter */weblogic/ready* for **Path**.
+      1. Under **Endpoint monitor settings**, for **Path**, enter */weblogic/ready*.
-      1. Under **Fast endpoint failover settings**, enter *10* for **Probing internal**, *3* for **Tolerated number of failures**, *5* for **Probe timeout**.
+      1. Under **Fast endpoint failover settings**, use the following values:
+         * For **Probing internal**, enter *10*.
+         * For **Tolerated number of failures**, enter  *3*.
+         * For **Probe timeout**, *5*.
       1. Select **Save**.
 Wait until it completes.
    1. In step 4 for adding the primary endpoint `myPrimaryEndpoint`, use the following steps:
-      1. Select **Public IP address** for **Target resource type**.
+      1. For **Target resource type**, select **Public IP address**.
       1. Select the **Choose public IP address** dropdown and enter the IP address of the `gwip` resource deployed in the **West US** WLS cluster that you wrote down before.
 You should see one entry matched.
 Select it for **Public IP address**.
    1. In step 6 for adding a failover / secondary endpoint *myFailoverEndpoint*, use the following steps:
-      1. Select **Public IP address** for **Target resource type**.
+      1. For **Target resource type**, select **Public IP address**.
       1. Select the  **Choose public IP address** dropdown and enter the IP address of the `gwip` resource deployed in the **East US** WLS cluster that you wrote down before.
 You should see one entry matched.
 Select it for **Public IP address**.
    1. Wait for a while.
 Select **Refresh** until the **Monitor status** value for both endpoints is *Online*.

-1. When you reach the section [Test Traffic Manager profile](/azure/traffic-manager/quickstart-create-traffic-manager-profile#test-traffic-manager-profile):
+1. When you reach the section [Test Traffic Manager profile](/azure/traffic-manager/quickstart-create-traffic-manager-profile#test-traffic-manager-profile), use the following steps:
    1. In subsection [Check the DNS name](/azure/traffic-manager/quickstart-create-traffic-manager-profile#check-the-dns-name), use the following step:
       * In step 3, write down the DNS name of your Traffic Manager profile - for example, `http://tmprofile-ejb120623.trafficmanager.net`.
    1. In subsection [View Traffic Manager in action](/azure/traffic-manager/quickstart-create-traffic-manager-profile#view-traffic-manager-in-action), use the following steps: